 MATH 442 Geometry II (3) Axiomatic system-independence and consistency, advanced concepts in Euclidean geometry, elements of non-Euclidean geometries: spherical, elliptic, hyperbolic, introduction to classical Riemann geometry and modern geometry of manifolds.
 Pre: C or better in MATH 441 or instructor's consent.

 MATH 454 Modern Algebra I (3) Theory of groups, rings, and fields.
 Polynomial rings, unique factorization, and Galois Theory.
 Pre: C or better in MATH 310 and MATH 311 or instructor's consent.
 Recommended: MATH 317 and PHIL 345.

 MATH 455 Modern Algebra II (3) This course is a continuation of Modern Algebra I. Pre: C or better in MATH 454.

-MATH 495A Seminar (1) Seminar presentations of topics in the physical sciences by faculty, enrolled students and invited speakers.
+MATH 495A Seminar (1) (other) Seminar presentations of topics in the physical sciences by faculty, enrolled students and invited speakers.
 The first semester (495A) is taken CR/NC; in the second semester (495B), students are required to present a seminar for a letter grade.
-Pre: senior standing or instructor’s consent.
+Pre: senior standing or consent of instructor.
 (Same as ASTR 495A-495B, GEOL 495A-495B, CHEM 495A-495B and PHYS 495A-495B.)

 MATH 496 Tchg Assist & Tutoring Math (1–3) Practice in individual tutoring and in the preparation of the selected topics in mathematics lecture or laboratory courses, under direct instructional supervision.
 This course may be repeated for a maximum of 6 credits and may not be used for substitution for any specific course or elective requirements of Mathematics major.
 Pre: consent of the supervisor and the department chair.